 Emotional effects of dog bites can be just as debilitating as physical injuries

 The reality is that you were attacked.

 It’s not unusual for survivors of vicious dog bites to develop post-traumatic stress disorder (PTSD), just as a survivor of a violent crime or a brutal war zone might.
-It’s very possible, even, that you feared for your life or the life of those around you at the time of the bite.
+It’s very possible, even, that you feared for your life or the life of those around you at the time.

 Some possible symptoms that could indicate PTSD from a dog bite include:

 PTSD is a very real condition.
 Developing symptoms of post-traumatic stress disorder in the aftermath of a horrific dog bite is completely understandable.
 You’ve been through a real trauma, and trauma can actually “rewire” the way the brain works, Psychology Today reported.